Generative Refocusing: Flexible Defocus Control from a Single Image: Abstract

 \section{Abstract}

-Depth-of-field control is essential in photography, but getting the perfect focus often takes several tries or special equipment.
+Depth-of-field control is essential in photography, but achieving perfect focus often requires multiple attempts or specialized equipment.
 Single-image refocusing is still difficult.
 It involves recovering sharp content and creating realistic bokeh.
 Current methods have significant drawbacks.
-They need all-in-focus inputs, depend on synthetic data from simulators, and have limited control over aperture.
-We introduce \textbf{Generative Refocusing}, a two-step process that uses \emph{DeblurNet} to recover all-in-focus images from various inputs and \emph{BokehNet} for creating controllable bokeh.
-Our main innovation is semi-supervised training.
-This method combines synthetic paired data with unpaired real bokeh images, using EXIF metadata to capture real optical characteristics beyond what simulators can provide.
+They require all-in-focus inputs, rely on synthetic data from simulators, and have limited control over the aperture.
+We introduce \textbf{Generative Refocusing}, a two-step process that uses DeblurNet to recover all-in-focus images from diverse inputs and BokehNet to create controllable bokeh.
+This method combines synthetic and real bokeh images to achieve precise control while preserving authentic optical characteristics.
 Our experiments show we achieve top performance in defocus deblurring, bokeh synthesis, and refocusing benchmarks.
-Additionally, our Generative Refocusing allows text-guided adjustments and custom aperture shapes.
-Project page: \texttt{\href{https://generative-refocusing.github.io/}{https://generative-refocusing.github.io/}}
+Additionally, our Generative Refocusing allows custom aperture shapes.
+Project page: \url{https://generative-refocusing.github.io/} \keywords{Refocus \and Defocus Deblur \and Bokeh Synthesis }